Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Basics About Jupiter as a Ruling Planet

-Jupiter is the largest planet in the solar system and it traditionally ruled both Sagittarius and Pisces.
-In modern astrology, however, Neptune rules Pisces.
-I'll go into the characteristics that Jupiter shares with both Sagittarius and Pisces.
+Jupiter is the largest planet in our solar system.
+In Western astrology, it traditionally ruled both Sagittarius and Pisces.
+In modern astrology, however, Jupiter only rules Sagittarius, and Neptune rules Pisces.
+This article will look at how Jupiter’s influence works for both signs.

 The giant planet is associated with luck, optimism, and positivity.
 The planet is about abundance, expansion, influence, and wealth.